Breast Augmentation in Cleveland, OH

 When can I resume my normal activity?

 I recommend that patients refrain from exercise for at least 2 weeks after surgery.
 Even after 3 weeks, the incisions may be sensitive and patients need to use caution (focus on leg work more than arm work).
-Full activity can resume by 6 weeks post-op
+Full activity can resume by 6 weeks post-op.

 When will I be completely healed?

 Some of the deep sutures under the skin can take up to three months to completely dissolve.
-For this reason, some patients may report sensitivity issue such as itching for up to three months post-op.
+For this reason, some patients may report sensitivity issues such as itching for up to three months post-op.
 Breast and nipple sensation can take longer to normalize.
 Typically my patients have resumed full activity by 3 months and have the appearance that will be with them for many years to follow.

 Can other procedures be performed at the same time as breast augmentation?

 Yes – I frequently perform multiple procedures on breast surgery patients.
-Frequently I perform liposuction or tummy tuck.
-Sometimes I also perform breast procedures such as breast lift.
+Frequently, I perform liposuction or tummy tuck.
+Sometimes, I also perform breast procedures such as breast lift.
 Many of my patients ask for vaginoplasty or labiaplasty as well.

 What does it cost?

-A breast augmentation with silicone implants costs around $7500 (saline is around $6500) at Dr. Medalie’s outpatient surgery location.
+A breast augmentation with silicone implants costs around $8500 (saline is around $7500) at Dr. Medalie’s outpatient surgery location.
 All procedures are less expensive when combined with other procedures such as labiaplasty or liposuction.

 What if I am from out of town?